richarddahl/un0/docs/db/tool_sql.md

-# un0/db/tools/db_tool_sql.py
+# un0/db/management/db_manager_sql.py
-The tools.db_tool_sql.py file contains the following SQL Constants used by the DBTool to configure the database instance.
+The management.db_manager_sql.py file contains the following SQL Constants used by the DBManager to configure the database instance.

 __NOTE__ - The use of f strings to provide the schema name and database name DOES NOT provide any protection against SQL injection.